squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

 `fallback_to_build_date`{ #fallback_to_build_date }

-:   :octicons-milestone-24: Default: `false` – This option specifies whether
+:   :octicons-milestone-24: Default: `false` – Specifies whether
     the time when `mkdocs build` was executed should be used as a fallback when the git repository is not available: